PRESERVATION OF ARTIFACTS:

 Leather is a difficult item to preserve; care should be taken to store in medium humidity and moderate temperature.
 Generally speaking, storing it inside your home is suitable.

 - Avoid displaying leather items in direct sunlight or bright light.
-If the leather is dirty or moldy, clean it with saddle soap.
+If the leather is dirty or moldy, clean it with damp cotton cloths.

-- If the item feels overly dry or stiff, you may wish to oil it with neat’s-foot oil.
-Be sure to use only pure neat’s-foot oil, not neat’s-foot compound, which contains petroleum byproducts.
-Never use petroleum products (or anything that does not list its ingredients) on your leather.
-Anything that is put on leather is there to stay--beware of creating problems.
+- If the item feels overly dry or stiff do not use petroleum products (or anything that does not list its ingredients) on your leather.
+Anything that is put on leather is there to stay—beware of creating problems.